IHB-IBR-department/ER_simulator/README.md

 ## Usage examples

-Example Jupyter Notebooks on how to use package can be found in the [notebooks](/notebooks) directory
+Example Jupyter Notebooks on how to use package can be found in the [notebooks](/notebooks) directory:
  - `01Ex.SynapticMatrixGeneration.ipynb` - Example with synaptic matrix generation
  - `02Ex.BlockDesignOnset.ipynb` - Example for block design onset, with individual ROIs BW parameters
  - `3Ex.TMFC_simulation.ipynb` - Example notebook for arbitrary design saved in mat files with futher series analysis